 How common is lactose intolerance?

 It varies according to ethnic group and how much dairy produce is eaten within the country.
 In communities where a lot of dairy food is eaten, lactose intolerance is less common.
-Two in 100 people in Northern Europe have the inherited form, whereas this figure can be up to 80 in 100 people in Hispanic communities.
+Between 4 and 17 in 100 people in Northern Europe have the inherited form, whereas this figure can be up to 80 to 90 in 100 people in Hispanic, Asian or African communities.